 Nearly 600 students have signed up for Louisiana's first online charter offered through the Baton Rouge school district as of spring 2011.
-The Louisiana Connections Academy is a part of the chain Connections Academies (see part 1).
+The Louisiana Connections Academy is a part of the chain Connections Academies.
 Certified teachers will be available remotely and a guardian is requested to serve as a "learning coach" for each child.